 Admire Largo da Lapa from a safe distance

 Largo da Lapa is the place in Rio de Janeiro, where you find that famous aqueduct.
 Really nice, from a certain distance.
-Unfortunately it is not a safe zone, in one side you will find nice pubs and many policemen on the street, you can definitely sit there and have some drink.
-But don’t get to far from the pubs area.
+Unfortunately, it is not a safe zone, on one side you will find nice pubs and many policemen on the street, you can definitely sit there and have some drink.
+But don’t get too far from the pubs’ area.
 It is a dangerous place where many thieves stay.

 Take the van to climb Cristo Redentor

 There are two ways to climb the Cristo.
 First is by the stairs, second is taking a van.
 Although it can sound fun to climb the stairs, it is not the safest way, unfortunately, there are many reports of people being robbed in the stairs, so in order to avoid it.
 Take the van.

 The best zones in Rio are the South Zone and Central Zone, the South Zone is where you gonna find the best beaches like Ipanema, Copacabana, and Leblon.
 It is relatively calm and safe part of the city, there are many hotels in both areas where you can stay.
 Not a reason to don’t have cautions though.

 Avoid going out after 7 pm or measure where you are going at night

 I know it is inevitable to don’t go out at night sometimes, as we all have to have dinner, also there are some activities that are better to be done at night etc. But if you can avoid it, please do.
 During the night it tends to be more dangerous.
 If you do get out during the night, measure where you are going, and try to take a taxi.

 Avoid bringing valuable things to the beach